TLNguyen-Paris/front_mevn_crud/README.md

 Depedencies used : axios, vue, vue-router, dotenv, bootstrap

 I'm not a fan of bootstrap but i've used it because it gives simple styling.
-I'm more fond of developing features than styling and learn how code works.
+I'm more fond of developing features and learn how code works than styling .

 ## How to install ?